- Related links

-Compost is an environmentally friendly way to create healthy soil for Wisconsin's landscape, benefiting agriculture and horticulture industries and improving soil for home gardens and landscaping.
-Compost produced from yard materials and other organics, such as food scraps, can replenish vital soil organic matter, microorganisms and nutrients.
-Compost production also diverts yard materials from Wisconsin's landfills into productive use.
+Compost is an environmentally friendly way to create healthy soil for Wisconsin's landscape.
+Compost made from yard materials and other organics, like food scraps, can replenish soil with microorganisms and nutrients.
+Compost production also keeps yard materials and other organics out of Wisconsin's landfills, putting them instead to productive use.

 What is compost?

 Compost is a soil-like material rich in stabilized carbon produced from the breakdown of organic materials.
-It is considered a soil amendment, rather than a fertilizer, because it usually contains only small amounts of nutrients such as nitrogen, phosphorus and potassium.
-Lawn fertilizer contains significant amounts of all three.
+It is considered a "soil amendment" rather than a fertilizer because it usually contains smaller amounts of nitrogen, phosphorus and potassium than mineral-based commercial fertilizer products.

 Benefits of applying compost include:

 - restoring or enhancing the ability of sandy soil to hold moisture and clay soils to drain;

 - repairing or preventing damage caused by erosion; and

 - aiding plant growth – e.g., in residential gardens, public landscapes or after construction and mining projects are completed.

 Wisconsin's composting landscape

 Today, more than 200 state-licensed composting facilities manage some 200,000 tons of yard materials each year, and hundreds of thousands more tons of yard materials are managed through home composting and mulching in place.